oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 - The `aliasAndValue` syntax rule defines the grammar for providing function parameter values using Parameter Alias Syntax, see [OData-Protocol](#ODataProtocol).
 The aliases can contain [common expressions](#CommonExpressionSyntax).
-In the case of a bound action these MAY contain [path expressions](#PathExpressions), which the service evaluates on the binding parameter.
+In the case of a bound function these MAY contain [path expressions](#PathExpressions), which the service evaluates on the binding parameter.